-Apply now to provide education, resources and tools to underserved and underrepresented microenterprises in urban core areas of entitlement communities.
+LiftTN: Microenterprise is no longer open for application as a standalone program.
+It has become part of the TN Placemakers Entrepreneurship Fund.
+To apply to provide education, resources and tools to underserved and underrepresented microenterprises in urban core areas of learn more here.

-Here are how two grantees from the pilot round used their LiftTN funds to meet the needs of entrepreneurs and small businesses:
+Here are how two grantees used their LiftTN funds to meet the needs of entrepreneurs and small businesses:

 Statewide project: IWW, a virtual incubator, enabled businesses across the state to access key resources, such as writing and submitting bids or RFPs/RFIs for government contracts, bookkeeping and accounting practices that meet requirements, etc.